ballerina-attic/securing-restful-services-with-ldap/README.md

    $ ballerina run secure_restful_service/
 ```

-- Observe the tracing using Jaeger UI using following URL
+- Observe the tracing using Jaeger UI by accessing the following URL.
 ```
    http://localhost:16686
 ```